Output String, stdout: out

 Hello, World!

-For compatibility with other shells, echo is also supported:
+For compatibility with other shells (and POSIX), echo

 » echo Hello, World!